jhwheeler/simple-spirit/notes/user-stories.md

 * receive 1 daily koan
 * view tools on how to implement the wisdom of the daily koan
 * can log in/out
-* can record my experience of a certain tool through text
+* can write my experience of a certain koan, which disappears upon entering.
+This is a way for me to clear my mind and let go.